-With scenic beauty, outdoor activities galore, and numerous cultural events, this is the place to be.
+This is the place to be with scenic beauty, outdoor activities, and numerous cultural events.
 Renting a home in relaxed Coos Bay offers everything from inland hiking and river fishing to dramatic ocean beaches at Shore Acres State Park.
 Just south of Florence and the Oregon Dunes National Recreation Area, Coos Bay is rich in state and county parks, including Bastendorf Beach County Park, Sunset Bay State Park, Yoakam Point State Park, and Cape Arago State Park - home of the 1866 Cape Arago Lighthouse in the neighboring town of Charleston.

 Absolutely.
 Our local Coos Bay team includes professional housekeepers who care for all our homes here.
 They’ll clean thoroughly and restock amenities, so everything is ready for your arrival—and all you have to do is settle in and relax.Learn more about Vacasa Premium Clean >

 From your charming Coos Bay vacation cottage, head to town for a historic walking tour of the Marshfield District downtown.
 There's a bike trail and a city dock - spend a warm, sunny afternoon on two wheels or set off for an afternoon of boating around the bay.
 Right from Coos Bay, you can head out on a charter deep-sea fishing trip for salmon, halibut, or even albacore tuna.
 For a majestic sight, go on a whale-watching excursion on the Pacific Ocean!